-Market Mechanism means the totality of all markets i.e. the markets.
+Market Mechanism means the totality of all markets i.e. the markets for all goods & services in the economy.
 The market mechanism determines the prices and quantities brought and sold of all the goods and services.

-4. Capital Stock and Investment:
+(v) Capital Stock and Investment: